nlsantos/brig/README.md

 **I also wanted to learn Go.** I've been cosplaying as a DevOps engineer for the past ~10 years and most of the programming I've done have been little helper scripts in either shell or Python.
 I figured it was high time I got back into working on free software.

+## What does "podman as a first-class citizen" mean?

+The devcontainer spec is written primarily with the assumption that the underlying container platform is Docker.
+The naming of the fields (`dockerFile`, `dockerComposeFile`) attests to that.

+I only use Docker when I'm forced to; I prefer Podman primarily due to its rootless design.
+While `brig` uses Moby's packages, and I'm referencing the Docker REST API primarily, it's only ever going to be to the extent that Podman is able to stay compatible with it.

+Should the Moby packages ever become incompatible with Podman, `brig` will remain with the latest version that is.
+I will also never implement or integrate a devcontainer feature or capability that Podman does not support.

+Basically, the fact that `brig` works with Docker is a _side-effect_ of Podman's compatibility with the Docker REST API and Moby packages.
+I will make changes that promote feature parity, but if support for Docker becomes too onerous to maintain, I won't hesitate to drop it.

 ## Why not...?

 - **[devcontainers/cli](https://github.com/devcontainers/cli)**